ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client implementing a simple ratio between RateLimit-Remaining field and RateLimit-Reset field could infer an average throughput of 1000 quota units per second, while the RateLimit-Limit field conveys a quota-policy with an average of 10 quota units per second.
 If the service cannot handle such load, it should return either a lower RateLimit-Remaining field value or an higher RateLimit-Reset field value.
 Moreover, complementing large time window quota policies with a short time window one mitigates those risks.

-## Denial of Service
+### Denial of Service

-RateLimit fields may assume unexpected values by chance or purpose.
+RateLimit fields may contain unexpected values by chance or on purpose.
 For example, an excessively high RateLimit-Remaining field value may be:

 - used by a malicious intermediary to trigger a Denial of Service attack or consume client resources boosting its requests;